daviddao/awesome-very-deep-learning/README.md

 ### Papers

+- [Identity Matters in Deep Learning](https://arxiv.org/abs/1611.04231) considers identity parameterizations from a theoretical perspective and proofs that arbitrarily deep linear residual networks have no spurious local optima
 - [The Shattered Gradients Problem: If resnets are the answer, then what is the question?](https://arxiv.org/abs/1702.08591) argues that gradients of very deep networks resemble white noise (thus are harder to optimize).
 Resnets are more resistant to shattering (decaying sublinearly)
 - [Skip Connections as Effective Symmetry-Breaking](https://arxiv.org/pdf/1701.09175) hypothesizes that ResNets improve performance by breaking symmetries
 - [Highway and Residual Networks learn Unrolled Iterative Estimation](https://arxiv.org/abs/1612.07771), argues that instead of learning a new representation at each layer, the layers within a stage rather work as an iterative refinement of the same features.